 - Biblical Studies

 - Christian Thought and History

-- Missions
+- Missions (Our Missions specialisation is special-entry only for 2024.
+If you would like to pursue this pathway, please contact the Head of Theology)

 - Pastoral Leadership

-- · Vocational Leadership
+- Vocational Leadership

-- Youth Leadership
+- · Youth Leadership

 For details of these Laidlaw specialisations and for programme planning support please contact the School of Theology.